waynebhayes/SANA/README.md

     git clone --recurse-submodules https://github.com/waynebhayes/SANA

-To ensure everything compiles and runs fine, and perform a full regression test of everything (it could take several hours but is highly recommended), run:
+SANA has been tested on Windows, Mac, and Linux using GCC/G++ versions 5, 7, and 9; for some reason it fails to compile under GCC 11.

+If you are running under Windows, including CYGWIN (but probably not under WSL), be sure git is not converting end-of-line characters using

+    git config --global core.autocrlf false

+Once you've cloned SANA, ensured it's not changing LF to CRLF, and ensured you're using a supported compiler, perform a full regression test using the following command.
+Note that it may take several hours to complete.

     ./regression-test-all.sh -make